wp-plugins/sp-client-document-manager/readme.txt

 * The search function now searches within projects for the file your searching for, if the file is inside a project it displays the project name.
 * Fixed an issue with validation being broken
-* Fixed another stripslashes problem in the admin email == Upgrade Notice ==
+* Fixed another stripslashes problem in the admin email

+= 1.5.1 =
+* Fixed a stripslashes for revision notes
+* Fixed an issue with premium notes not being logged.
+* Added a  ajax refresh button
+== Upgrade Notice ==

 = 1.0.5 =